EventStore/documentation/docs/tutorials/Encryption-At-Rest.md

 ### **Step 7: Important considerations**

 * **Irreversible encryption:** Once encryption is enabled, you **cannot revert** to an unencrypted state if any new chunk file has been created or scavenged.
 To decrypt the encrypted chunks, special tooling would be required (currently unavailable).
-(SME question: do we have more information on the decryption or the tooling availability status?)
 * **Master key management:**
   * If your master key is compromised, the entire database can be decrypted.
 Always secure the key on a different drive than your database files.
   * If your master key is lost or corrupted, you’ll lose access to your data.
 Always keep a backup of your master key in a safe place.